dustinpfister/examples-electronjs/proto/electronjs-app-text-edit/README.md

 # electionjs-app-text-edit

-The general idea here is to have a simple text editor
+The general idea here is to have a simple text editor based off of what I started with my example on the context bridge class.

 ## Getting this working